utahsaint-org/Hackers-Challenge-Walkthroughs/2023 SAINTCON/Double Jeopardy/Pyckup line/README.md

            3618 STORE_FAST              54 (d)
 ```

 Okay, there's a bit going on in this line.
 I won't go step through each instruction individually explaining each one but essentially, this is constructing a Cipher object passing in the AES key and the CBC iv.
 The key and iv come from the `x` list.
-It then calls decryptor on the instantiated Cipher object and stores the return value in the variable `d`.
+It then calls decryptor on the instantiated Cipher object storing the return value in `d`.
 ```python
 d = Cipher(algorithms.AES(x[:32]), modes.CBC(x[32:48])).decryptor()
 ```